merkle-open/generator-nitro/app/templates/README.md

 tbd

 ## Credits
-Sentinel is an alternative to [Terrific Micro](https://github.com/namics/terrific-micro) initiated by [Roger Dudler](https://github.com/rogerdudler) and maintained by Namics AG.
+Splendid is an alternative to [Terrific Micro](https://github.com/namics/terrific-micro) initiated by [Roger Dudler](https://github.com/rogerdudler) and maintained by Namics AG.

 ## License